Skip to main content

 The current source set does not establish the legal differences, so this is one of the questions that needs direct review of both regimes rather than a summary from memory.
 The practical rule is simple: do not recycle DAC6 assumptions, templates, or ownership lines into DAC7 without rechecking the underlying obligations.

-These excerpts do not describe the Automatic Exchange of Information flow, so you should avoid designing around an assumed submission path.
+Avoid designing around an assumed submission path for the Automatic Exchange of Information flow.
 As an internal control, keep filing outputs, submission confirmations, correction history, and seller-level support so you can evidence what was sent if a national tax authority asks later.

 The biggest open items are usually local interpretation, filing mechanics, and what evidence a tax authority will accept when a seller record is challenged.
 A useful comparison point is VAT Cross-border Rulings: requests must follow the national VAT ruling conditions in the relevant EU country, which is a good reminder that country treatment can vary even inside one EU regime.